 It’s OK to occasionally slip, but as with most things, the sooner you get back at it, the better.

-This practice of DO RIGHT ➜ FEEL GOOD, will allow you to excel in your work and in your personal life.
-Over time, you’ll achieve an authentic success.
+\This practice of DO RIGHT ➜ FEEL GOOD, will allow you to excel in both your work and life.
+Over time, you’ll live more and more into an authentic success.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.